Examining the Impact of Asymmetry in Lattice-Based Mechanical Metamaterials: Results and Discussion

 \section{Results and Discussion}

-In both the 3x3 and 5x5 design space, the symmetry-defined subsets of designs need to be large enough to draw quantifiable conclusions regarding the distributions of metamaterial properties.
-The size of each subset was determined by iteratively increasing the size of each subset by 10 designs until the metamaterial property space for each subset did not appear to change significantly.
-Then, repeated designs were removed to create each final symmetry subset.
-In the 3x3 design space, only 22 unique double-mirror symmetric designs exist, so this population was sampled completely.
-Only 92 unique mirror symmetric designs were found before a significant number of repeated designs were created by the generative design algorithm.
-The asymmetric 3x3 design set consists of 783 designs.
-The 5x5 design space is large enough to facilitate a significantly larger number of double-mirror and mirror symmetric designs.
-A 5x5 design set was generated consisting of 319 double-mirror symmetric designs, 656 mirror symmetric designs, and 1468 asymmetric designs.
+In both the 3x3 and 5x5 design space, the symmetry-defined subsets of designs need to be both large enough to draw quantifiable conclusions regarding the distributions of metamaterial properties as well as broad enough to be representative of the design space.
+Within each design space, we varied the probability of choosing a short member from 0 to 1 by increments of 0.2.
+For each probability value, we started with an initial set of 50 designs and generated 50 designs at a time.
+Before adding each additional batch to the overall set, we determine whether the newly-generated batch significantly changes the relative distribution of the existing set using a two-sample K-S test.
+We continue to add new batches of designs until the K-S test no longer rejects the null hypothesis (that the design set with the newest batch is distinct from the set without the newest batch).
+Variations of this approach have been previously used in literature to understand the evolution of a data set based on its spread and relative density \citep{Seringhaus2006,Selk2013,MadridPadilla2019}.
+In the 3x3 design space, only 22 unique double-mirror symmetric designs were found to exist, so this population is sampled completely.
+Additionally, 300 unique 3x3 mirror symmetric designs and 400 unique asymmetric 3x3 designs were generated.
+The 5x5 design space is large enough to facilitate more double-mirror symmetric designs.
+A 5x5 design set was generated consisting of 500 double-mirror symmetric designs, 750 mirror symmetric designs, and 800 asymmetric designs.